oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/JKE.md

 He is a Panasonic wall-mounted CS-CE12JKE-1 [heat pump](Air%20Conditioners.md).
 His name is pronounced as Jay-Kay-Ee, or Jake, though he prefers the first one.

-He is unique from other Panasonics in that his power lamp also acts as a deice lamp.
+He is ([[NAEphthalene|mostly]]) unique from other Panasonics in that his power lamp also acts as a deice lamp.
 He would go to deice mode when the area he is currently in is too cold.
 His power/deice lamp is normally green (not deice), but blue in deicing mode.

 He was born in June 14, 2010.
 He is a cisgender and heterosexual male.